-1. Keep communicating the value add to our community
+1. Keep communicating

-- 2. Complete Fennell St. acquisition process, assuming all ok - 3.
+- 2. 75 Fennell Street Site - Environmental testing completed - Surveys & Site prep, Design Strategy and Resource list underway - NYS Construction grant for land - Closing planned in 2022 - 3.
 Continue to preserve and prepare 49 E. Genesee St. building - 4.
-Maximize options for community input: committees, design, construction, landscape, etc. \rightarrow it's the community's library - 5.
-Raise private and grant funds for a large capital project
+Maximize options for community input: committees, current building, design, landscape, etc. → it's the community's library - 5.
+Raise private and grant funds for capital project

 Communication is a key element of all we are doing, and plan to do.
 The board of trustees is energized by the value add to the community we all love that this project will bring.
-17